bondy-io/bondy/doc/modules/bondy_rbac_group.md

 Fails with `{cycle, Path :: [name()]}` exception if the graph directed graph has cycles of length two or more.

-This function does not fetch the definition of the groups in each group `groups` property.
+This function doesn't fetch the definition of the groups in each group `groups` property.

 <a name="unknown-2"></a>